infinimesh/infinimesh/docs/docs/REST/REST-Device.md

 }
 ```

 2. Once the above REST Request is send with the required JSON body to the endpoint, an HTTP 200 reposne is receive if the device update was successful.
-Otherwise you will get an error with the reason why the update was not successfull.
+Otherwise you will get an error with the reason why the update was not successful.

-## How to delete a device
+## How to delete a Device

 Pre-Requisites: